Which profession or industry do you think has the biggest money blocks?

 It’s so important to remember the affirmation, “I serve, I deserve,” and remind yourself that when you release your blocks, more money can flow to you and you’ll be able to help more people!

-I have a LOT more to say on this one, so make sure you stick around for my free workshop.
+I have a LOT more to say on this one, so listen to the free workshop at the end of this article (no optin required).

-The final group I’m going to talk about here is artists and creatives.
-If you’re in a creative business, then it’s likely that you’ve either got or have struggled with a block around charging for your art.
+If you’re in a creative business, then it’s likely that you’ve got a block around charging for your art.

 There’s a real risk that you’re running the “starving artist” script in your life – that you can’t make a living from your art, and that it’s somehow noble to live in poverty rather than “selling out.”
 It’s as though the art is more real because you’ve suffered.